top of page

 What we do

-The OAC advocates at the community, municipal, provincial and federal levels and seeks to educate and raise awareness on Aboriginal issues and the unique circumstances of Aboriginal people and their interests in Ottawa.
-Ultimately we seek to increase the positive and healthy choices available to Aboriginal community members and their families across a wide and diverse range of considerations, whether it is health or housing or education to employment and training or access to cultural activities.
+the OAC advocates at the community, municipal, provincial, and federal levels, aiming to educate and raise awareness about Indigenous issues and the unique circumstances of Indigenous people in Ottawa.
+Our goal is to enhance the positive and healthy choices available to community members and their families across various areas, including health, housing, education, employment, training, and access to cultural healing.

 The History of the Ottawa Aboriginal Coalition